mljs/nnls/README.md

 const { resultVector, dualVector, residualVector } = nnls(X, y);
 ```

-But it is limited to a single vector $y$, or as it is called in the literature, a single right hand side.
+Like other implementations (for example `scipy.optimize.nnls`) it is limited to a single vector $y$, or as it is called in the literature, a single right hand side.

-For a more faster version, especially if you need multiple right hand sides, you can take a look at [Fast-Combinatorial Non-Negative Least-Squares](https://github.com/mljs/fcnnls)
+For multiple right hand sides, you can take a look at [Fast-Combinatorial Non-Negative Least-Squares](https://github.com/mljs/fcnnls)

 ## Misc.